pqul2183/pqul2183-project/README.md

 # pqul2183-project

-Trainee project for pqul2183
-Application lets User select two cities
-Choice between air- and seafreight available Calculates shipping time between the two cities User-friendly shipment-overview in frontend
+Application lets User select two cities and choose between air- and seafreight.
+The application will calculate shipping time between the selected destinations and display it in an user-friendly shipping overview.